oblador/angular-scroll/README.md

 angular-scroll
 ==============

+Only dependent on AngularJS (no jQuery).
 2.5K minified or 0.5K gzipped.

 Example
 -------